lmldejong/dyslexia_ukbb/README.md

 # Dyslexia UK Biobank Imaging-Genetics Project

 This repository contains scripts for preprocessing, polygenic score (PGS) calculation, neuroimaging registration, and statistical analyses of UK Biobank data.
-The Project investigates the relationship between dyslexia polygenic risk scores and brain morphology using tensor-based morphometry (TBM) and various statistical approaches.
+The project investigates the relationship between dyslexia polygenic risk scores and brain morphology using tensor-based morphometry (TBM) and various statistical approaches.